whitphx/whitphx.info/content/blog/20221104-streamlit-wasm-stlite/index.md

 * **Network restriction**:
   For the security reasons, accessing remote resources from the _stlite_ applications are restricted by the browser, e.g. CORS.

-* **The source code and data are open**:
+* **The source code is open**:
-  Note that all the source code and data are sent to the client side, so they are visible to the users.
+  Note that all the source code and hosted data are sent to the client side, so they are visible to the users.
 You must not put any secrets on the source code of the _stlite_ apps.

 (This section is highly inspired by [the blog post about Shinylive](https://shiny.rstudio.com/py/docs/shinylive.html).)